Merzasphor/MWSE/docs/source/lua/type/tes3iteratorNode.rst

 ----------------------------------------------------------------------------------------------------

 `data`_
+    Read-only.
 The data stored in the node.
 Its type depends on the specific collection.

 `head`_ (`tes3iteratorNode`_)
+    Read-only.
 The previous node in the collection.

 `tail`_ (`tes3iteratorNode`_)
+    Read-only.
 The next node in the collection.

 .. toctree::
     :hidden: